-A non-performance course which examines dance through viewing films, dance performances, and lecture-discussions, artistically, athletically, and scientifically, with regard to its broad spectrum of development and the factors which have influenced change in dance historically, culturally, and as an art form.
-Does not satisfy the Physical Education activity requirement for the associates degree.
+Units: 3.00 - UC:CSU 54.0 hours lecture A non-performance course which examines dance through viewing films, dance performances, and lecture-discussions, artistically, athletically, and scientifically, with regard to its broad spectrum of development and the factors which have influenced change in dance historically, culturally, and as an art form.
+Does not satisfy the Physical Education activity requirement for the associate degree.